DUI Car Insurance in Texas

 HOW LONG DOES A DUI AFFECT CAR INSURANCE IN TEXAS?

-In Texas, a DUI stays on your driving record permanently, but its impact on car insurance typically lasts three to five years, depending on the insurer.
-Some providers may consider a DUI for up to 10 years for repeat or severe offenses.
-Texas also requires drivers with a DUI to file an SR-22 certificate for two years, which can raise premiums.
-Most drivers see the highest rate increases during the first few years after the offense.
+A DUI stays on your Texas driving record forever, but insurers usually only count it against you for three to five years.
+Some companies look back up to 10 years for repeat or serious offenses.
+Texas requires you to file an SR-22 certificate for two years after a DUI, raising your premiums.
+You'll pay the most during the first few years after your conviction.

 Additional Costs to Consider When Having a DUI in Texas

 • Fines and fees.
-Texas classifies a first-time DUI (DWI) as a Class B misdemeanor, with criminal penalties ranging from $2,000 to $4,000, which can rise to $10,000 for high BAC levels or repeat offenses.
-Court costs, probation service fees, and monthly supervision charges range from $60 to $100 monthly.
+Texas treats a first-time DUI (DWI) as a Class B misdemeanor with criminal penalties from $2,000 to $4,000.
+High BAC levels or repeat offenses push fines to $10,000.
+Court costs, probation service fees and monthly supervision charges run $60 to $100 monthly.

 • Towing/impound fee.
-After a DUI arrest, law enforcement will tow and impound your vehicle.
-Towing fees in Texas commonly run $250 to $450, and impound lots may charge an additional $20 daily storage fee, amounting to $10 to $25 per day depending on the county.
+Police tow and impound your car after a DUI arrest.
+Towing costs $250 to $450 in Texas, and impound lots charge $20 daily for storage.
+That adds up to $10 to $25 per day depending on your county.

 • Drug education and treatment.
-You’ll be required to complete a state-approved Alcohol Education Program, which costs approximately $70 to $200 for first-time offenders.
-If placed on probation, you may also need a substance-abuse evaluation from $40 to $60.
+You'll complete a state-approved Alcohol Education Program costing $70 to $200 for first-time offenders.
+Probation requires a substance-abuse evaluation costing $40 to $60.

 • DMV reinstatement fee.
-To restore your driving privileges, Texas requires you to file an SR-22 certificate and pay a $100 DMV reinstatement fee.
-The SR-22 is obligatory for at least two years and may extend to five for repeat or felony DWI convictions.
+Restoring your driving privileges means filing an SR-22 certificate and paying a $100 DMV reinstatement fee.
+You'll need the SR-22 for at least two years, possibly five for repeat or felony DWI convictions.

 • Attorney fees and damages.
-Depending on case complexity, legal representation often ranges from $4,000 to $10,000 or more.
-If your DUI caused an accident, you’ll also be responsible for any resulting damage, medical bills, restitution and probation-related fees.
+Legal representation costs $4,000 to $10,000 or more depending on your case.
+If your DUI caused an accident, you'll pay for damage, medical bills, restitution and probation-related fees.

 Texas DUI Car Insurance Requirements